michaelpoi/django-post_office/_sources/settings.rst.txt

 Typically the Message-ID consists of two parts separated by the ``@`` symbol: The left part is a generated pseudo random number.
 The right part is a constant string, typically denoting the full qualified domain name of the sending server.

 By default, **Django** generates such a Message-ID during email delivery.
-Since django-post_office keeps track of all delivered emails, it can be very useful to create and store this Message-ID while creating each email in the database.
+Since ``django-sendmail`` keeps track of all delivered emails, it can be very useful to create and store this Message-ID while creating each email in the database.
 This identifier then can be looked up in the Django admin backend.

-To enable this feature, add this to your Post-Office settings:
+To enable this feature, add this to your sendmail settings:

 .. code-block:: python

-    POST_OFFICE = {
+    SENDMAIL = {
     ...
     'MESSAGE_ID_ENABLED': True,
     }